ashkonf/PythonTTest/README.md

 # Python T-Test and Confidence Interval Estimation

 A simple Python implementation of standard statistical t-test and confidence interval estimation.

+For more details on how the the Student's T-Test and confidence interval estimation work behind the scenes, check out the [Student's T-Test Wikipedia article](https://en.wikipedia.org/wiki/Student%27s_t-test) and the [the Wikipedia article on confidence intervals](https://en.wikipedia.org/wiki/Confidence_interval).

 ## Setup